mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 Still, the stuff in TinyPilot's office was a business asset, so the buyer and I felt like we had to define in the asset purchase agreement what should happen to all that stuff.
 So we spent a few hours enumerating everything of value in the office, working out a timeline of when the buyer would clear it from the office, and how long I'd extend the lease to facilitate that.
 Between the two of us, we probably spent $2k on lawyer hours trying to work out how to handle this $1k of stuff that neither of us really wanted.

 If I were to do this again, I'd propose to the buyer a "small stuff agreement."
 This would sit outside of the official legal documents and maybe have some header at the top saying "Nothing in here is a legal contract."
 But it would be a place for the buyer and I to define expectations for small things that don't require lawyers.
-It would be good for things like office property where we need to decide _something_ but the stakes are so small that if one side breaches the agreement, it wouldn't actually matter.
+It would be good for things like office property where we need to decide _something_, but the stakes are so small that if one side breaches the agreement, it wouldn't actually matter.

-Instead of the asset purchase agreement enumerating all the items in TinyPilot's office and working out how they'd transfer, we could say that the property in TinyPilot office is not part of the sale.
-And in our small stuff agreement, the buyer and I could privately work out a reasonable way to handle the office property.

 ### Announce the sale to the team later